How a creditor can get information about your finances

 This advice applies to England.
 See advice for See advice for Northern Ireland, See advice for Scotland, See advice for Wales

 If you're in debt, and have fallen behind with your repayments your creditor may have taken court action against you and got a county court judgment (CCJ).
+A CCJ is an order from the court to pay back what you owe.

 There are several different types of enforcement action your creditors might be able to take.
 What they decide to do will depend on how much money you’ve got to pay back your debts.
 Sometimes a creditor will want to find out more about your financial situation before deciding what enforcement action to take.

 To get the information they need, your creditors can apply for a court order to make you go back to court.
 You can be forced to bring in documents and answer questions under oath about your financial situation.
-This is called an order to obtain information.
+This is called an 'order to obtain information'.

 For example, your creditors might want to know details about any property you own and how much it is worth, or whether you are expecting to get some more money, such as an insurance policy pay out or a promotion at work.